tytydraco/yessleep/out/A_year_ago_my_best_friend_April_Fooled_our_whole_school_Were_still_in_quarantine_and_the_update_has_hit_100.md

 The moment the words slipped from his lips, the body of Connor’s father dropped to the ground with a meaty sounding smack on marble, and Connor burst into manic giggles, still clinging to my wrist.

- His fingernails cut in, sharp and cutting, and I had to bite back a squeak.
+ His fingernails dug in, sharp and cutting, and I had to bite back a squeak.
 “Connor!”
 When I pulled at his wrist, his eyes held no life, nothing to suggest he was looking at me, taking me in.
 All I saw were pitch dark pupil's staring into something dark, something terrifying; a void only he could see.

-“Mara, at your young she of fourteen, do you understand the concept of a criminal offence?”
+“Mara, at your young of fourteen, do you understand the concept of a criminal offence?”

 When I twisted around, Harvey Mycroft was standing in the doorway.
 He raised his hand in a wave and then gestured to Connor’s dad in a crumpled heap.